Accio/accio.github.io/_posts/2020-05-28-nucleosome-positioning-prediction.md

-Interestingly, these genes with nucleosome-depleted regulatory regions and low transcriptional noise can switch between inactive and active states of gene expression more rapidly, partially because their expression needs less and is less targeted by chromatin remodellers.
-Chromatin remodellers are protein complexes that alter the structure of chromatin, which consume much energy and are therefore &lsquo;expensive&rsquo;.
+Interestingly, these genes with nucleosome-depleted regulatory regions and low transcriptional noise can switch between inactive and active states of gene expression more rapidly, partially because their expression needs less and is less targeted by chromatin remodelers.
+Chromatin remodelers are protein complexes that alter the structure of chromatin, which consume much energy and are, therefore, &lsquo;expensive&rsquo;.

 ### Factors contributing to nucleosome positioning